steipete/steipete.com/_drafts/a2020-05-24-null-character-strings.md

 Swift has a more modern handling of Strings (e.g. it uses [grapheme clusters](https://makeapppie.com/2019/03/31/swift-strings-are-not-c-strings-or-nsstrings/) for better unicode/emoji support), but there are no difference when converting to C.

+There are also other reasons you don'n generally want NULL characters in your strings.
+They trigger bugs: [SR-11355: String.range(of...) matches an extra NUL (and returns range outside string boundaries)](https://bugs.swift.org/browse/SR-11355)

 ### std::string in C++

 The most common way to store strings in C++ is [`std::string`](http://www.cplusplus.com/reference/string/string/).
 Reading the implementation is [extremely hard](https://github.com/llvm-mirror/libcxx/blob/master/include/string), but there are [much more readable](https://joellaity.com/2020/01/31/string.html) explanation about its internals.